anildash/anildash-dot-com/src/posts/2016-06-18-set_adrift_beneath_the_surface_of_pm_dawn.md

 The *Jesus Wept* album had strong material, but getting alternative outlets to embrace the lead single “Downtown Venus” was a leap.
 The effort didn’t quite work.
 In an online chat for MTV a week after the third album’s release, Prince Be was morose even by his own typically pessimistic standards, as these excerpts show.

-> **VIIdeadsi:** When did you first realize that your music made a strong impact on the current generations?
+> **VIIdeadsi:** When did you first realize that your music made a strong impact on the current generations?<br>
 > **PRlNCE BE:** When I realized that there was an immense amount of people that hate me.
 People either really love P.M.
 Dawn or really hate P.M.
-Dawn
+Dawn<br>
-> **JZito1364:** Do you like being a role model for thousands of young people?
+> **JZito1364:** Do you like being a role model for thousands of young people?<br>
 > **PRlNCE BE:** It depends.
 What is a role model?
 You tell me JZi.
 Is it someone that people can look up to?
 Or is it someone that is continuously crucified?
-Knows it, likes it, and takes it.
+Knows it, likes it, and takes it.<br>
-> **Editor8:** How do you expect your record sales from “JESUS WEPT” to compare to your previous records?
+> **Editor8:** How do you expect your record sales from “JESUS WEPT” to compare to your previous records?<br>
 > **PRlNCE BE:** I don’t expect anyone to buy it.
 Which is pretty much what’s happening.

 The chat continued in that vein, culminating in openly hostile questions making it past the moderators.

-> **Jayj43:** do you enjoy living as a sellout to other rappers?
+> **Jayj43:** do you enjoy living as a sellout to other rappers?<br>
 > **PRlNCE BE:** Very much so, I mean… What’s your definition of a sell-out?
 A sellout is someone who does music that they hate and music that they can’t feel simply for the purposes of making money.
 As I’ve been saying all nightk, I’m too emotional of a person not to be in my music.
-I love my music, if I were making hardcore hip-hop, then I would really be a sellout, a-hole.
+I love my music, if I were making hardcore hip-hop, then I would really be a sellout, a-hole.<br>
-> **Micdawg:** So what do you want to have achieved when it’s all said and done?
+> **Micdawg:** So what do you want to have achieved when it’s all said and done?<br>
 > **PRlNCE BE:** I don’t know, and that’s the chicken shit answer.
 But it’s the truth.
 I’m in this game because I don’t know what else to do with my emotions.
 With my spirituality.
 And with my passion for escapism.
 I love you all because I hate you all because I love you all because I hate you all.
 Because I love you all because I hate you all.
 See what I mean?
 I don’t know diddly.
 When someone finds out what existence is, please let me know.
 I’m at the end of my rope.
 Peace.

 The cause for Prince Be’s despair was dramatic: His brother Jarrett, who should have been participating in these promotional activities and performances for the new album, was nowhere to be seen.